joannez12/Book-Exchange/README.md

 MESSAGES PAGE:
 - Must be signed in
 - Get to messages page by clicking on user dropdown on header and selecting messages
-- Displays messages received, sent or deleted by clicking on option accordingly
+- Displays messages received or sent by clicking on option accordingly, has option to reply or delete a message

 POST POPUP
 - Must be signed in